 That said, you don’t necessarily need a ‘good idea’ to write a strong story.
 Some of the best creative writing pieces focus on creating a sense of character and voice, and this is what makes them really strong, rather than some cool or whacky plot.
 If you can develop one or two characters with a really strong sense of voice you’ll be able to put them in pretty much any situation and have it be interesting.

-If you need more help with creative writing, check out our massive Creative Writing Crash Course over here!
+If you need more help with creative writing, get in touch!

 Q9: How messy can my handwriting be?